embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

-# Arduino Internals: how Arduino builds your code
+# How Arduino builds a sketch?